 3. WHAT SHOULD YOU SAY?

 Customers have different tastes across markets.
 And your global social media strategy will need to take this into account.

 Beautiful pictures are less likely to win over German customers than quotes, links and data.
-In Japan, YouTube is the most popular social media platform, so video content will likely be popular with your customers.
+In Japan, YouTube is the most popular social media platform, so video content will be popular with your customers.
 Chinese social media users want personalized, immediate communication with brands.
-And in the UAE, content is regulated, so you’ll need to make sure you’re respectful of differing cultural values.
+And in the UAE, content is regulated, so you’ll need to make sure you’re respectful of Islamic values.

-All this means that simply localizing your English content may not work across all markets.
-Instead, you’ll often need to create content from scratch that appeals to your international customers and works on their preferred platforms.
-This may seem daunting, but it doesn’t need to be.
-Work with an in-market social media expert – or an experienced marketing localization partner who can provide resources across multiple regions – to get the insights you need.
+This may sound scary, but it doesn’t need to be.
+Just speak to an in-market social media expert – or an experienced international marketing agency – to get the insights you need.
 Then, let the data guide your global social media strategy.